 The saving will benefit the company as the business will not have to pay Class 1A National Insurance.

-While the zero rate only applies up to 5 April 2021, the Treasury have already set the rates that will apply in the following two years:
+While the zero rate only applies up to 5 April 2021, the Treasury has already set the rates that will apply in the following two years:

 - 2021/2022 – 2% and hybrid cars must be capable of 150 miles